aectaan/sgp41/README.md

 ## Development Status

-The driver is in an early development state.
+The driver is in an development and testing state.
+VOC index scale and NOx index scale not implemented yet.

 ## License